uragirii/coursepal/Readme.md

   Clone the Repo and run command `npm install .`This will install all the dependencies.

   After this run command `node .` or `node app.js` The server will run on the port `3000`.
 Go to `localhost:3000` for viewing the website.

+ ---
+ ## Screenshots
+ You can view screenshots for each route by clicking on the [routes](https://github.com/uragirii/coursepal#routes).
+For some pages multiple screenshots are present.
+You can view all the screenshots in the [`screenshots`](/screenshots) directory.